-These addresses are specific to the two data centers we host machines within and may stop working in future as we expand the dedicated host shell facilities.
+These addresses are specific to the two data centres we host machines within and may stop working in future as we expand the dedicated host shell facilities.

-We recommend that you no long use either of these addresses to avoid future changes.
+We recommend that you no longer use either of these addresses to avoid future changes.